kruize/autotune/design/KafkaDesign.md

 # Kafka Documentation

 Kruize has a BulkService feature which designed to streamline the detection, management, and optimization of containerized environments.
 It relies on the REST APIs without a message broker, which introduces latency when handling multiple parallel requests.
-Kafka replaces this existing REST API service for faster, asynchronous communication and to ensure seamless handling of recommendations at scale.
+Kafka augments this existing REST API service for faster, asynchronous communication and to ensure seamless handling of recommendations at scale.

 Kruize Kafka Producer internally uses the BulkService and publishes recommendations in the form of message in three topics namely, `recommendations-topic`, `error-topic` and `summary-topic`.